Python challenge: Controlling the flow

 print("Exit - X")

-userinput = input("Enter your choice: ")
+userinput = input("Enter your choice: ")for-loops

 word = "hello"